Freddy vs. Jason: Music

-Freddy vs. Jason: The Original Motion Picture Soundtrack was released on August 12, 2003, by Roadrunner Records.
-Freddy vs. Jason: Original Motion Picture Score was released on August 19, 2003, on Varèse Sarabande.
+The soundtrack album was released on August 12, 2003, by Roadrunner Records and the score album by composer Graeme Revell was released on August 19, 2003, by Varèse Sarabande on CD.
+In 2021, Death Waltz Recording Company released the score on vinyl.
+Varèse Sarabande re-released the score on October 16, 2015 as part of 8-CD box set A Nightmare on Elm Street with a different number of tracks and a total length.

 Release

 The film was released on VHS and DVD as part of New Line's Platinum Series on January 13, 2004.
 The DVD release contained a second disc of bonus content with audio commentary by Ronny Yu, Ken Kirzinger and Robert Englund, and deleted and alternate scenes with commentary.
 Ill Niño's music video for "How Can I Live"; trailers and TV ads, soundtrack promotion and behind-the-scenes featurettes.
 The film was released on October 4, 2005 on Universal Media Disc and September 8, 2009 on Blu-ray.
 The Blu-ray release had the same content as the Platinum Series DVD.
-The film grossed $683,294 in home sales.
+The film grossed $722,874 in Blu-ray disc sales.

 Reception

 Box office

-Freddy vs. Jason has grossed $82.6 million in the United States and Canada and $34 million in other territories for a total of $116.6 million, against a production budget of $30 million.
+Freddy vs. Jason has grossed $83 million in the United States and Canada and $34 million in other territories for a total of $117 million, against a production budget of $30 million.

 The film earned $36.4 million in its opening weekend at 3,014 theaters in North America, topping the box office.
 It remained number one in its second weekend grossing $13.4 million, and dropped to sixth place in its third weekend with $7.1 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on 29 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave it an average grade of "B+" on an A+-to-F scale.

 Kim Newman of Empire gave the film three stars out of five, writing: "FVJ ignores any attempts at cleverness and picks up storylines dropped in Freddy's Dead and Jason Goes to Hell".
 Sacha Molitorisz of The Sydney Morning Herald wrote: "this is a solid effort, with enough frights, humour, blood, surprises and killer dialogue to entertain consistently."
 Robert K. Elder of the Chicago Tribune gave the film two and a half stars out of four, saying that it "succeeds as a guilty pleasure, a monster mash that clobbers the recent lackluster sequels plaguing both legacies."

 In an interview with Entertainment Weekly published in 2023, Robert Englund said he was proud of Freddy vs. Jason: "It took the genius of Ronny Yu.
 I'm really proud of that film.
 It's really fun to see on a nice big flat screen with the sound turned up and some cold pizza."